raj2022/Analysis_CMS_CERN/README.md

 *step 4*:-
  ## Use Comined limit tools to Run the Datacards
-   It will give output as a .root file of the corresponding datacars. text2workspace.py "Datacard.txt" (both should be in the same folder or specify the path properly)
+   It will give output as a .root file of the corresponding datacards.

+   text2workspace.py "Datacard.txt" (both should be in the same folder or specify the path properly)

       e.g. "text2workspace.py Datacard_signal_tprime_1200_background_all_five_backgrounds_except_thq.txt"

    further,

-    **use the combine tools on the "Output of Datacard as .root file" -M AsymptoticLimits** to obtain the CLs. e.g.
+   **use the combine tools on the "Output of Datacard as .root file" -M AsymptoticLimits** to obtain the CLs.
+Futher multiply with the theoretical cross sections to obtain the confidence level.

+   e.g.

   combine Datacard_signal_tprime_900_background_all_five_backgrounds_except_thq.root -M AsymptoticLimits

  This will give us a output as "higgsCombine1200.AsymptoticLimits.mH120.root" which will be used in making the [Brazil_plot](https://github.com/raj2022/HiggsAnalysis/tree/main/Brazil_plots)

  *Step 5*:-
+  ## Use the output from the earlier step as to make the [Brazil plots](https://github.com/raj2022/HiggsAnalysis/tree/main/Brazil_plots)

+In the plot when the theoretical crosssection and the plotted one cross eachoter then this should be the limits.